gregdbanks/my_authentication_2.0/README.md

 - user should be able to signup
 - user should be able to login and see private home page.

-# This wraps up the second part of this course and now you know how to use react with private routes and authentication on the client side.
+### Now you know how to make a production ready authentication API utilizing the MERN stack.
+Learn this well, and dont forget to give my [repo](https://github.com/gregdbanks/my_authentication_2.0) a star.